faqihxdev/voice-typer/README.md

 ## Features

-- Floating, draggable microphone interface
+- Floating, draggable, minimal mic/close app interface
 - Speech-to-text transcription using OpenAI's Whisper model
 - Automatic output of transcribed text to the active window
 - Global hotkey hold (Alt+X) to start/stop recording
-- Press the "X" icon on the floating window to quit
+- Press the "X" button on the floating window to quit

 ## Requirements